Bike Bros. | 128 River Ave., Cochrane, Alberta, Canada | phone:(403)932-7010

 My philosophy about small business is that any small business should have a story.
 If our story was, "a place that sells bikes", we'd be sure to fail.

-Our story is this, Bike Bros is a bike shop focused on two things;
+Our story is this, Bike Bros is a bike shop focused on three things;

 1. Offering exceptional personal service that leaves customers with that warm fuzzy feeling like they have just dealt with a friend